 York and North Yorkshire’s Routemap to Carbon Negative sets out the region’s ambitious plans to be net zero carbon by 2034 and carbon negative by 2040.

-Read the initial draft of York & North Yorkshire’s Routemap to Carbon Negative:
+Read York & North Yorkshire’s Routemap to Carbon Negative:

 The Routemap is a co-owned plan.
 Every local authority, business, organisation, charity and community has a role to play.
 In July 2022, the Routemap was adopted by the LEP Board, and a parallel process of endorsement or adoption amongst local authorities is now underway.